NemProject/miscellaneous/pages/Guides/node-operation/deploying-node/docs.en.md

 ## Launch

-Open a terminal and run the appropriate command for your operating system, either:
+Open a terminal and locate the appropriate command for your operating system, either:

 ```bash
 runNis.bat